 Popular examples of False Positives Corgea can detect

-- Cross-Site Scripting: Checks if user input is properly sanitized or encoded before being reflected in the webpage using established libraries or frameworks.
+These are a sample of some of the false positives that Corgea can detect:- Cross-Site Scripting: Checks if user input is properly sanitized or encoded before being reflected in the webpage using established libraries or frameworks.

 - SQL Injection: Checks if database queries use fully sanitized parameterized statements or prepared statements in a best-practice manner, without including any user-provided or external input that could be manipulated.